Randomized Robust Price Optimization: Numerical experiments

 We present the objective value as well as the computation time of each RRPO, DRPO and nominal problem.
 We additionally compute several other metrics.
 We compute $\Ebb[R(\pb^*_{\RR},\ub_0)]$, which is the expected revenue of the randomized RPO solution assuming that the nominal parameter values are realized.
 We also compute $R(\pb^*_{\DR},\ub_0)$, the nominal revenue of DRPO solution, and $Z_{\Nom,\WC} = \min_{\ub\in\Ucal} R(\pb^*_{\Nom},\ub)$, the worst-case revenue of the nominal solution.
-We use the following metric to show the benefit of randomized strategy in robust price optimization:
+We use the following metric, RI (relative improvement), to show the benefit of randomized strategy in robust price optimization:

+We additionally record the solution time for the randomized robust, deterministic robust and nominal approaches, which we denote by $t_{\RR}$, $t_{\DR}$ and $t_{\Nom}$, respectively.
 For each metric, we compute its average over the 24 instances for each value of $I$ and $\theta$.

 Tables~ \ref{table:result_convexU_linear}, \ref{table:result_convexU_semi_log} and \ref{table:result_convexU_log_log} shows the results for the linear, semi-log and log-log demand models, respectively.
-For linear demand, we find that the improvement by randomized robust pricing over deterministic robust pricing is modest; the largest average improvement is 4.63\% for $I = 5$, $\theta = 2$.
-We note that we experimented with other forms of uncertainty sets and choices of the nominal parameter values, but we generally did not encounter large improvements of the same size as we did for the other two demand models.
+For linear demand, we find that the improvement by randomized robust pricing over deterministic robust pricing is modest; the largest average improvement is 8.49\% for $I = 5$, $\theta = 2$.
+We note that we experimented with other forms of uncertainty sets and choices of the nominal parameter values for the linear demand model, but we generally did not encounter large improvements of the same size as we did for the other two demand models.